About

 - Editor and editorial board members should not use unpublished information or ideas disclosed in a submitted manuscript without the author’s written consent.

-- Editors should recuse themselves from reviewing manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships with any of the authors or institutions connected to the papers
+- Editors should recuse themselves from reviewing manuscripts in which conflicts of interest result from competitive, collaborative, or other relationships with any of the authors or institutions connected to the papers.

 Duties of Reviewers

-- Reviewers should assist the Editor-in-Chief in making editorial decisions, as well as assist the author in improving the manuscript.
+- Reviewers should assist the Editor-in-Chief in making editorial decisions and help the author improve the manuscript.

 - The reviewers who feel unqualified to review the research in the submitted manuscript should notify the editors and excuse themselves from the review process.

-- A conflict of interest occurs when a reviewer's personal or professional relationships, financial interests, or personal beliefs could potentially bias their assessment of a manuscript.
+- A conflict of interest occurs when a reviewer's personal or professional relationships, financial interests, or personal beliefs could bias their manuscript assessment.
 If a reviewer has a conflict of interest with the manuscript they have been invited to review, they should decline the invitation.

-- Reviews should be conducted in an objective manner, with clearly formulated observations and supporting arguments that authors can use to improve their manuscripts.
+- Reviews should be conducted objectively, with clearly formulated observations and supporting arguments that authors can use to improve their manuscripts.
 Personal criticism of the authors is inappropriate.

 - Reviewers should ensure that authors have properly cited relevant published work.
 If the manuscript contains any previously reported observations or arguments, reviewers should provide citations for them.
 Additionally, if there is any significant overlap between the manuscript under review and any other published or unpublished manuscript that the reviewer is aware of, they should notify the editors.